My Royal Canal Run – June 21st 2019.

 It was very encouraging for me to see so many supporters here to see me off.
 Family and friends had gathered to wish me luck before we set off.
-We posed for photos, many of us wearing the event t-shirts I had made up a few weeks previously.
+We posed for photos, many of us wearing the event t-shirts which were printed up by Ash and his team in Run Logic.

 The plan was to start bang on midnight when my Garmin FR235 hit 00:00.
 Given it was dark and we were in the city centre I had planned a long time ago that it would be wise to have a large contingent of runners with me to escort me out of Dublin City Centre and its environs and continue with me into Co.
 Kildare.

 We had a nice relaxed pace and conversation was striking up between everybody as we re-joined the canal and started heading west.
 Being honest I have little real memory of the early part of the run other than passing certain landmarks.
 I knew the pace was comfortable as we passed under Croke Park and while I was aware I didn’t want to go out too fast in case I would blow up later on everything was going well.
 We came up and had to wait for the traffic lights before crossing Drumcondra Road and then proceeded past the Brendan Behan statue and the walls of Mountjoy Prison which many would associate the song The Auld Triangle.
+Richie, one of the runners who would join me later in the day wrote this little ditty to the tune of The Auld Triangle to mark our run.
 Straight after we crossed over the Phibsborough Road at the traffic lights and we were well on our way out of the city.

 By the time we passed the LUAS depot in Broombridge we had already climbed up 7 Locks, 5 of which are double chambered.
 By this stage we all head our headlamps on even with the ambient lighting of the city around us.
 The group had spread out a little bit and between Broombridge and Ashtown I remember enjoying some conversation with my brother who I was very thankful had managed to join us after been unwell for the previous two weeks.